-Examples of significant considerations as in paragraphs 2350.03 and 2350.031:
+Examples of significant considerations as per SOP sections 2350.03 and 2350.031:

-- Error of estimation of the best estimate assumption: - Low credibility: - the company has little internal experience, - the actuary uses pricing assumptions not supported by appropriate experience sources, - exclusive reliance on inter-company data or other external sources. - Future experience difficult to estimate: - new product or new type of coverage, - the experience is subject to large fluctuations over time. - Lack of homogeneity: the cohort of risks lacks homogeneity. - Deterioration of the best estimate assumption: - Past experience not representative of future experience and likely to deteriorate:
+- Error of estimation of the mean: - Low credibility: - The company has little internal experience, - The actuary uses pricing assumptions not supported by appropriate experience sources, - Exclusive reliance on inter-company data or other external sources.

+- Future experience difficult to estimate: - New product or new type of coverage, - The experience is subject to large fluctuations over time. - Lack of homogeneity: The cohort of risks lacks homogeneity.

-- tax changes have occurred which make inforce policies significantly more valuable as a result of grandfathering; - secondary markets have been created for the policies (e.g., viaticals, life settlements), - Specific withdrawal risks (SOP section 2350.26): - the remuneration policy favours persistency, - the cancellation of a contract would be clearly detrimental to the policyholder (e.g., a product with a "no lapse guarantee" where the guarantee is in the money).
+- Past experience not representative of future experience and likely to deteriorate: - Tax changes have occurred which make inforce policies significantly more valuable as a result of grandfathering; - Secondary markets have been created for the policies (e.g., viaticals), - Specific withdrawal risks (SOP section 2350.26): - The remuneration policy favours persistency, - The cancellation of a contract would be clearly desimental to the policyholder.

-- Error of estimation of the best estimate assumption: - The economic environment has been unstable in the recent past. - Deterioration of the best estimate assumption: - The experience is likely to be affected by cyclical influences (for example, under a decreasing interest rate environment, it may be expected that withdrawal rates would decrease unless the decrease in interest rates is passed on to existing policyholders), - The company set itself apart through product design rather than competitive premiums, - The company seldom changes product line, - The company has been quick to protect itself in the past against changes which adversely affect it such as: - improvement of existing contracts - modified remuneration. - The company improves existing products rather than implementing an internal replacement policy. - The policyholder may select against the company.
+- Error of estimation of the mean: - The economic environment has been unsuble in the recent past. - Deterioration of the mean: - The experience is likely to be affected by cyclical influences (for example, under a decreasing interest rate environment, it may be expected that withdrawal rates would decrease unless the decrease in interest rates is passed on to existing policyholders), - The company serifself apart through product design rather than competitive premiums, - The col part seldom changes product line, - The company has been quick to protect itself in the past against changes which adversely affect it such as: - Improvement of existing contracts - Modified remuneration - The company improves existing products rather than implementing an internal replacement policy - The policyholder may select against the company.